Frequently Asked Questions

 What is a Veterans Treatment Court (VTC)?

-The Veterans Treatment Court (VTC) is a specialized court program designed to support and rehabilitate military Veterans in the criminal justice system.
-VTCs aim to address the underlying issues that may have contributed to the Veteran's involvement in the legal system, such as mental health challenges, substance abuse disorders, or post-traumatic stress disorder (PTSD).
+The Veterans Treatment Court (VTC) is a specialized court program designed to support and rehabilitate military Veterans and Active Duty service members in the criminal justice system.
+VTCs are intended to address the underlying factors contributing to justice system involvement among Veterans and Active Duty service members, such as mental health challenges, substance use disorders, and post-traumatic stress disorder (PTSD).

 How does the Veterans Treatment Court differ from a traditional criminal court?

-The Veterans Treatment Court is a specialized court model that takes a therapeutic and rehabilitative approach to address the needs of Veterans within the criminal justice system.
-This distinguishes it from traditional criminal courts, which are more punitive and adversarial.
-The overarching goal of Veterans Treatment Courts is to help Veterans address the underlying issues that may have led to their involvement in the criminal justice system and support their rehabilitation and successful reintegration into civilian life.
+Traditional criminal courts are more punitive and adversarial.
+The overarching goal of Veterans Treatment Courts is to help Veterans and Active Duty service members address the underlying issues that may have led to their involvement in the criminal justice system and support their rehabilitation and successful reintegration into civilian life.

 Who is eligible to participate in the Veterans Treatment Court program?

-Participants must be military Veterans who have served in the U.S. Armed Forces.
-This includes Veterans from all military branches (Army, Navy, Air Force, Marines, Coast Guard, National Guard, and Reserves), who typically face non-violent criminal charges.
+Participants must be military Veterans who have served in the U.S. Armed Forces, or are currently serving.
+This includes personnel from all military branches (Army, Navy, Air Force, Marines, Coast Guard, Space Force, National Guard, and Reserves), who typically face non-violent criminal charges.
 Specific offenses that may be eligible for Veterans Treatment Court participation include misdemeanor offenses, substance-related offenses, or crimes related to underlying mental health issues.
 It is essential to consult the specific guidelines and eligibility criteria of the Veterans Treatment Court program in your area to determine whether you meet the requirements for participation.